thai-baht

 Daily Spending Limits in Thailand

-Knowing your daily spending limits in Thailand will help you answer the question, “How much Thai Baht can I carry from India to Thailand?” by helping you plan your finances:
+Knowing your spending helps answer “How much Thai Baht can I carry from India to Thailand?” and decide how much to load on your forex card.

 Avoiding Pitfalls and Staying Secure

 Traveling with cash involves certain risks, but there are ways to keep your money safe while traveling.
-Here are a few tips to avoid pitfalls:
+Here are a few tips to avoid pitfalls when using Thai Baht:

 • Split Your Cash: To reduce the risk of losing all your money in case of theft, it’s a good idea to split your cash into different places.
 Keep some in your wallet, and store the rest in a secure location, such as a hotel safe or a hidden money pouch.